nisnardi/nodewpg/css.md

 ## Universal selector
 * The `*` universal selector matches elements of any type
-* You can use this selector to delete the browser initial styles (Many CSS libraries does it)
+* You can use this selector to delete the browser initial styles (Many CSS libraries do it)
 * [MDN Universal selectors doc](https://developer.mozilla.org/en-US/docs/Web/CSS/Universal_selectors)

 **Example:**